vguerracanedo/vguerracanedo.github.io/projects.md

 carbonads: true
 ---

-Here is a list of a few of the projects that I have been involved or that I am currently working on.
-If you would like to talk about any of these projects, please [contact me](/contact) me
+Here is a list of a few current projects.
+If you would like to talk about any of these projects, please [contact me](/contact)

 ---